learn-co-curriculum/objc-NavigationControllers/README.md

 - `TeamMember` is a model class that represents each member of your team.
 It should have a name (`name`), phone number (`phoneNumber`), birth city (`birthCity`), birth state (`birthState`), favorite band (`favoriteBand`), and photo (`photo`). (*Hint*: use `UIImage` for the photo property.
 You can use the class method `imageNamed:` to retrieve assets in your assets catalog.
 We've included some images with this project Notice the blue folder `Images.xcassets` in your file navigator?
 That's where you can find the images.)
 - `TeamViewController` manages a view with `UIButton`s for each of your team members.
 - `TeamDetailViewController` is pushed onto the navigation stack when a button is pressed in `TeamViewController`.
-It displays the details for the particular team member that was tapped in the `TeamViewController`.
+It displays the details for the particular team member that was tapped in the `TeamViewController`. `TeamDetailViewController` should have a public property of type `TeamMember` called teamMember.

 1. In the storyboard, set the custom class of the view controllers to the new subclasses you just created.
 2. `Control`-drag from each button on the `TeamViewController` to the `TeamDetailViewController` and select a "Show" segue.
 This makes it so that tapping any button performs a segue to the `TeamDetailViewController`.